-Pompeo, in Israel, vows new action against boycott movement
+Pompeo is 1st top US diplomat to visit an Israeli settlement

+A State Department official, speaking on condition of anonymity, confirmed Pompeo’s visit to the Psagot winery, in a settlement near Jerusalem, to reporters traveling with him who were not allowed to accompany him on that leg of the visit.

+Pompeo had earlier said he would pay a visit to the Golan Heights.
+Israel seized the West Bank and the Golan Heights in the 1967 war and later annexed the Golan in a move not recognized internationally.

-JERUSALEM (AP) — Secretary of State Mike Pompeo said Thursday that the U.S. will regard the Palestinian-led boycott movement as “anti-Semitic” and cut off government support for any organizations taking part in it, a step that could deny funding to Palestinian and international human rights groups.
+Pompeo had earlier announced that the U.S. will regard the Palestinian-led boycott movement as “anti-Semitic” and cut off government support for any organizations taking part in it, a step that could deny funding to Palestinian and international human rights groups.

-Pompeo announced the initiative during a visit to Israel in which he is expected to make the first-ever appearance by a secretary of state in an Israeli settlement in the occupied West Bank.
-In another first, Pompeo said he would visit the Golan Heights, which Israel seized from Syria in the 1967 war and later annexed in a move not recognized internationally.

 “We will regard the global, anti-Israel BDS campaign as anti-Semitic,” Pompeo said, referring to the Boycott, Divestment and Sanctions movement.